You’ve ditched your diesel- or petrol-powered car for an electric vehicle—or better yet, a bicycle. You’ve made an effort to consume less meat and fil

 Business travel is not only exhausting and expensive; it can significantly swell your business’ carbon footprint, especially if you’re taking to the skies.
 A single economy seat on a round-trip transatlantic flight, from London to New York, can add 1 metric tonne of CO2 to the atmosphere.
 That’s an eighth as much as the average British household consumes in a year—and it’s all over in a few hours.

-As the quality of video conferencing has improved, the need to board those flights and be in the same place as your clients, colleagues, and competitors, at meetings, conferences, and summits, has fallen.
+As the quality of video conferencing has improved and it’s been proven during lockdown that it works.
+The need to board those flights and be in the same place as your clients, colleagues, and competitors, at meetings, conferences, and summits, has fallen.
 Video conference yourself into a meeting and you’ll be making huge emissions savings—and you don’t have to go through security and take off your shoes to boot.

 Things you throw away—be it industrial waste, shredded paperwork, or the remnants of that employee luncheon—that end up in a landfill produce methane, a greenhouse gas.
 In fact, the waste sector, comprising landfills, water waste handling, and waste incineration, account for 3.1% of the UK’s greenhouse gas emissions.
 Undertake a comprehensive recycling scheme across your offices, shops, warehouses, and manufacturing sites.
 Consider having waste that can’t be recycled incinerated in an Energy from Waste (EfW) plant, where your business’ byproducts can be turned into energy—another form of recycling!